alamine53/myhugowebsite/content/projects/coachfixedeffects.md

 ![rmse] (/images/posts/coaches/forecast_error_per_season.png)

 ### How Fixed Effects are Calculated

-First, I calculate the 'roster quality' variable for each team since the beginning of the dataset.
-For each roster at time *t*, I sort players by descending number of minutes played and keep only the top 5 players with most usage (this helps eliminate those with significant injuries).
-Using VORP, I calculate the players' cumulative performance in season *t-1* as a proxy for roster quality in season *t*.
+I start by developing a measure of roster quality by team-season.
+For each roster at a given season *t*, I restrict roster size to the 5 players with most playing time.
+Using VORP from the previous season, I then compute the players' cumulative performance in season *t-1* as a proxy for roster quality in season *t*.

 Note that what you see here is one specification (VORP for 5-player roster) out of hundreds.
 For robustness, I also consider rosters of 3 and 7 players but I find optimal results with 5.
 In addition, I repeat the same calculations using a number of other metrics instead VORP (computing means instead of sums where necessary), including Win Shares, Box Plus-Minus, and Player Efficiency Rating.
 Once again, I find highest forecasting accuracy with VORP.
 You can find more robustness checks in [the paper](https://www.ramzyalamine.com/files/alamine_coaches.pdf).